Last Updated on September 6, 2023 by Tim Wells

 Then click Storage.

-Today, you’re going to want to scroll down and enable Transfer Files Over Local Network.
+Today, you want to scroll down and enable Transfer Files Over Local Network.

-When you click on this, a message appears to give you a little more information.
+When you click on this, a message gives you more information.

-Enabling this setting will provide you a username and password so you can connect to your NVIDIA Shield through a computer on the same network.
+Enabling this setting will provide you a username and password to connect to your NVIDIA Shield through a computer on the same network.

 Click Turn On.

-The next screen gives you all of the mission-critical information that you’re going to need to connect your PC to your NVIDIA Shield.
+The next screen gives you all of the mission-critical information you will need to connect your PC to your NVIDIA Shield.

 You can change your username by selecting it.